Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Phase-space Action Principle for General MHD-like fluids

 Note particularly that our PSL is of the \emph{same} general form as the CSL of Sec.~\ref{sec:GenCSL}, except with the set of free variables $\bm{\upeta}$ augmented by including $\bm{\pi}$ (or its replacement under a change of phase-space variables).
 Thus, once we have a Hamiltonian, \emph{we can reuse the general Euler--Lagrange results of Sec.~\ref{sec:GenEL} simply by replacing $\mathcal{L}$ with $\mathcal{L}_{\rm ph}$.} For such reasons we make the phase-space action principle the basis of the theory developed in this paper.

-Historical note: The phase-space action principle has long been used (implicitly) in the generating-function theory of canonical transformations \cite[p.
-380]{Goldstein_80}, though the current terminology and emphasis on its utility in noncanonical transformations is more recent (see e.g. \cite{Cary_Littlejohn_83, Cary_Brizard_09}).
-A more mathematical terminology for $L_{\rm ph}\d t$ is the fundamental \cite{Littlejohn_82}, or Poincar\'{e}-Cartan \cite[p.
+Historical note: The phase-space action principle has long been used (implicitly) in the generating-function theory of canonical transformations, Ref.~\onlinecite[p.
+380]{Goldstein_80}, though the current terminology and emphasis on its utility in noncanonical transformations is more recent (see e.g. Refs.~\onlinecite{Cary_Littlejohn_83, Cary_Brizard_09}).
+A more mathematical terminology for $L_{\rm ph}\d t$ is the fundamental, \cite{Littlejohn_82} or Poincar\'{e}-Cartan, Ref.~\onlinecite[p.
 44]{Arnold_89}, 1-form.